reckenrode/nix-foundryvtt/README.md

 ## Performing a Foundry Upgrade

-1. Download the new Linux/NodeJS version of Foundry from your licensed account at https://foundryvtt.com/
+1. Download the new Linux version of Foundry from your licensed account at https://foundryvtt.com/.
+   Note: FoundryVTT now offers a separate, Node.js download.
+Use the Linux download.

 2. Run `nix build .#foundryvtt.passthru.updateScript && ./result <path to download>/FoundryVTT-<version>.zip <release type>`
    * `<release type>` is one of the above release types.